 Our body undergoes different stages of sleep throughout the night.
 An average sleep cycle should look like this:

-- Stage 1: This is when you first begin to fall asleep and quickly come back to consciousness.
+- Stage 1: This is when you first begin to fall asleep quickly and faster come back to consciousness.

 - Stage 2: We spend almost half of the night in stage 2, sometimes known as light sleep.
 Your heart rate, respiration rate, and mental activity all begin to decrease.